silvije2/browser_portknocking/README.md

 You can use websocket or http knocking functions

-Edit xPortKnock functions to achieve wanted portknocking sequence, timeout is in ms
+Edit xPortKnock functions to achieve wanted portknocking sequence, timeout is in ms (give at least 200ms)

 ```
 function wsKnock(ip,port,timeout){